avabellaw/crystal-clear-opticians/readme.md

 The logo can also be clicked to get back to the homepage.
 This is very common in websites and intuitive to the majority of users.

+In the design phase, my original idea was to try keep the 4 links in the navigation visible on all devices as it is on my wireframe mockup.
+This was to make it immediately evident what pages were available to the user.
+This, however, turned out to not work well in practice as the text and/or logo would look disproportionately small.
+It also meant that I wouldn't be able to use purely Bootstrap classes to change to a hamburger on very small devices.
+I decided to replace it with a hamburger menu on smaller devices which is an accepted as way of displaying a menu on mobile that still adheres to UX design principles.

 ### Surface Plane

 I decided to use the following fonts that complement eachother: